Arvtesh/UnityFx.Async/README.md

     .Then(text => ExtractFirstParagraph(text))
     .WithCancellation(cancellationToken);
 ```
-If the [token](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken) passed to `WithCancellation` is cancelled the target operation is cancelled as well (and that means cancelling all of the chain operations) as soon as possible.
-The cancellation might not be instant (depends on specific operation implementation).
-Also please note that not all operations might support cancellation.
+If the [token](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken) passed to `WithCancellation` is cancelled the target operation is cancelled as well (and that means cancelling all chained operations) as soon as possible.
+Cancellation might not be instant (depends on specific operation implementation).
+Also, please note that not all operations might support cancellation.

 ### Synchronization context capturing
 The default behaviour of all library methods is to capture current [SynchronizationContext](https://docs.microsoft.com/en-us/dotnet/api/system.threading.synchronizationcontext) and try to schedule continuations on it.
 If there is no synchronization context attached to current thread, continuations are executed on a thread that initiated an operation completion.
 The same behaviour applies to `async` / `await` implementation unless explicitly overriden with `ConfigureAwait`: